 In a case when a control entity that has control over every IOAM device is not deployed in the IOAM-Domain, the IOAM encapsulating node needs to discover the enabled IOAM capabilities at the IOAM transit and decapsulating nodes: for example, what types of IOAM tracing data can be added or exported by the transit nodes along the transport path of the data packet IOAM is applied to.
 The IOAM encapsulating node can then add the correct IOAM header to the data packet according to the discovered IOAM capabilities.
-Specifically, the IOAM encapsulating node first identifies the types and lengths of IOAM options included in the IOAM data fields according to the discovered IOAM capabilities.
-Then the IOAM encapsulating node can add the IOAM header to the data packet based on the identified types and lengths of IOAM options included in the IOAM data fields.
+Specifically, the IOAM encapsulating node first identifies the types and lengths of IOAM options included in the IOAM data fields according to the data packet based on the identified types and lengths of IOAM options included in the IOAM options included in the IOAM priors included in the IOAM packet based on the identified types and lengths of IOAM options included in the IOAM options included in the IOAM data fields.
 The IOAM encapsulating node may use NETCONF/YANG or IGP to discover these IOAM capabilities.
 However, NETCONF/YANG or IGP has some limitations: